 - 1/4 teaspoon freshly ground black pepper

-- Preheat oven to 400 degrees F.
+- Preheat oven to 400°F/200°C.

-Wrap the grated apples in a clean towel and squeeze out as much moisture as you can.
+- Wrap the grated apples in a clean towel and squeeze out as much moisture as you can.
 THIS IS AN IMPORTANT STEP SO YOU DON'T GET SOGGY MEATLOAF.

-- After 2 minutes, to a large bowl add the ground pork, apples, onion, bread, oregano, sage, egg, salt and pepper.
+- To a large bowl add the ground pork, apples, onion, oregano, sage, egg, breadcrumbs, milk, salt and pepper.
 Mix until everything is well combined.